Spain, Germany battle wildfires amid unusual heat wave - NewsBreak

 There have been no reports of lives lost, but the flames reached the outskirts of some villages both in Zamora and in Navarra.
 Videos shot by passengers in cars showed flames licking the sides of roads.
 In other villages, residents looked on in despair as black plumes rose from nearby hills.

-In central-north Navarra, authorities have evacuated some 15 small villages as a precaution, as the high temperatures in the area are not expected to drop until Wednesday.
+In central-north Navarra, authorities have evacuated some 15 small villages as a precaution.
+High temperatures in the area are not expected to drop until Wednesday.

 They also asked farmers to stop using heavy machinery that could unintentionally spark a fire.